SLAM-Lab/SANA-FE/tutorial/TUTORIAL.md

 shell.
 The shell is where we interact with the Linux environment and run SANA-FE.

+Inside this docker environemnt, the SANA-FE simulator is at the default (root) directory, and additional files and scripts are saved inside /tutorial.

 To run SANA-FE for the first time in the Docker shell, go to the tutorial directory and run the simulation script with the commands below.
 Note that Linux is case-sensitive so reproduce these commands exactly (e.g., copy and